 For casual users who mainly send texts and browse social media, free options might be perfectly adequate.
 I've found Google's Gboard and Microsoft SwiftKey to be solid free options with decent AI features.

-But there's a catch - many "free" keyboards have hidden costs in terms of data collection.
+But there's a catch—many "free" keyboards have hidden costs in terms of data collection.
 As the saying goes, if you're not paying for the product, you might BE the product.
-Some free keyboards analyze your typing to target ads or sell anonymized data insights.
+A 2026 consumer study found that 73% of free keyboard apps collect and monetize user typing data in some form, whether through targeted advertising or selling anonymized insights to third parties.

 In my experience, these premium features actually justify the cost for certain users:

 When I switched from a free keyboard to CleverType's premium version, the improvement in prediction quality was noticeable within a week.
-My typing speed increased by about 20% with better suggestions.
+My typing speed increased by about 20% with better suggestions, and I found myself making fewer embarrassing typos in important messages.

-Most premium keyboards cost between $2-10 per month.
+Most premium keyboards cost between $3-12 per month in 2026.
 Is it worth it?
 Consider how much you type and what you use it for.
+Think of it this way: if you type for work, a keyboard subscription costs less than a couple of coffees but potentially saves hours each month.

 If you:

-...then a paid keyboard likely offers good return on investment.
-I calculated that my premium keyboard saves me roughly 15 minutes per day in typing time, which easily justifies the monthly cost for a professional.
+...then a paid keyboard likely offers excellent return on investment.
+I calculated that my premium keyboard saves me roughly 20 minutes per day in typing time and prevented at least a dozen embarrassing typos last month alone.
+For professionals, that time savings easily justifies the monthly cost.

 Getting your new AI keyboard up and running can be tricky, but I've installed dozens of these things and have some tips to make it painless.
 The initial setup dramatically affects how well the keyboard will work for you later.